-The Easter weekend is just around the corner and if you’re planning a party for friends, family or your children’s school friends, we’re here to help.
-Here you can find 10 of the best Easter party games for a day of fun-filled activities that everyone can enjoy together!
+The Easter weekend is just around the corner and if you’re planning a party to celebrate the occasion, we’re here to help.
+Here you can find 10 of the best Easter games for kids, for a day of fun-filled activities that the whole family can enjoy together!

 This one’s fun and creative for the kids!
-Place a variety of shop bought stickers on a number of plates or bowls (one for each participant), with the sticky side facing up.
-Pop an egg in the middle of each plate and have participants roll the eggs around, to try and get as many of the stickers as possible attached to the egg.
+Place a variety of shop-bought stickers on a number of plates or bowls (one for each participant), with the sticky side facing up.
+Pop an egg in the middle of each plate and have participants roll the eggs around, to try and get as many of the stickers attached to the egg as possible.
 It’s a fun way of decorating eggs for Easter with the added element of trying to not drop the egg at the same time!

 This is a good Easter party game for two people at a time in a small space, or for as many people as possible in a larger space.
 Contestants line up in a row, with an egg each in front of them.
 The aim is to get the egg from the start line to the finish, by rolling it along with your nose!
 Somewhat tricky but very funny at the same time.